quantumcore/remote_hacker_probe/README.md

 The Remote Hacker Probe had 2 versions, Open Source and Professional Version.
 That have been merged into one and the source code of the Professional Version is also now open source.
 [For more information click here](https://quantumcored.com/index.php/2021/04/14/end-of-the-remote-hacker-probe/).

 _Please do not use the Remote Hacker Probe or any Software for Black Hat Activity.
-The Remote Hacker Probe is a Personal Developement Project and is made for **Authorized Penetration testing**, Demonstrations and Reasearch.
+The Remote Hacker Probe is a Personal Development Project and is made for **Authorized Penetration testing**, Demonstrations and Reasearch.
 The Author is not responsible for any sort of misuse or damage caused by the program._

 ---